percona/platform/README.md

 By default buf downloads the latest version of the dependency, if you want a specific version you can pin a dependency using a commit hash or tag.
 [More info here](https://docs.buf.build/tour/add-a-dependency#pin-your-dependencies)

 The `buf.gen.yaml` file defines code generation options for all the protoc plugins used by the project.
 The `buf.work.yaml` file defines the buf workspace.
 Buf generates a single descriptor binary (named `platform.bin`) as opposed to individual descriptors for each API.

+### Swagger

+We use Swagger UI to serve API docs locally.
+To view the API docs do the following:
+- Checkout to your desired branch
+- Run `make serve`, this will run swagger UI using nginx on port 8080
+- Go to `localhost:8080` to view the API docs

+To update swagger you can run `make update-swagger` but make sure the url param in swagger-initializer.js file points to the locally generated swagger file.
+It should look like this `url: 'apidocs.swagger.json'`